 Alto Gallery, one of many businesses that participate in First Fridays (photo: River North Art District Facebook)

 First Fridays are an especially ideal time to visit RiNo’s various galleries.
-On the first Friday of every month, locals make it a point to appreciate the neighborhood’s art community.
+On the first Friday of every month through 2026, locals make it a point to appreciate the neighborhood’s art community.

 On these special evenings, several studios host openings, live music, and other engaging events.
 Local culinary businesses often double as galleries for the evening, too.
 If you’re looking for date ideas in Denver, few can compete with sipping wine and musing over art in all its forms.